 As more players began to move into the more established leagues, attendance and support for the Negro Leagues began to dwindle, and eventually it effectively aided in their eventual demise.

 (The Negro American League of 1951 is considered the last major league season and the last professional club, the Indianapolis Clowns, who put on exhibitions from the mid-1960s to 1980s).

 Yet, by 1953, only six of the sixteen major league teams had a black player on the roster.

 (The Boston Red Sox became the last major league team)

 to integrate its roster with the addition of Pumpsie Green on July 21, 1959).

 Despite the few numbers, black players won Rookie of the Year awards nine times in fourteen years (1947–1960).

 From 1947 to the 1970s, recruitment rose steadily and by 1974, 27% of baseball players were African American.

-Black college baseball's has its roots in "Who's Who in college and professional baseball."
-Early stars William Matthews (Tuskegee Institute), Julian Bell (Tennessee State), Sam Bowens (Tennessee State), Mackie Freeze (Grambling), Ed Hudson (NC Central) probably don't rang a bell to baseball enthusiasts, but they were among a vibrant young group of men who helped mold their franchises.
+Black college baseballs have their roots in “Who’s Who” in college and professional baseball.”
+Early stars William Matthews (Tuskegee Institute), Julian “Cool Papa” Bell (Tennessee State), Sam Bowens (Tennessee State), Mackie Freeze (Grambling), and Ed Hudson (NC Central) probably don’t ring a bell to baseball enthusiasts, but they were among a vibrant young group of men who helped mold their franchises.

-The golden era of the 1970-80s produced three Major League Hall of Fame members: Larry Doby, Lou Brock, and Andre Dawson.
-Among other outstanding players were: John Roseboro, Central State, Ohio; Vince Coleman, Florida A&M and Cecil Cooper, Prairie View A&M.
+The golden era of the 1970-and 80s produced three Major League Hall of Fame members: Larry Doby, Lou Brock, and Andre Dawson.
+Among other outstanding players were: John Roseboro, Central State, Ohio; Vince Coleman, Florida A&M, and Cecil Cooper, Prairie View A&M.